 Best mountain bikes: e-bikes

 The e-MTB has changed the game.
 They're an absolute hoot to ride and the pedal-assist motor allows all riders, regardless of experience or fitness, to ride faster for longer.
 They're also great for gravity addicts as they act as a personal shuttle to the trailhead.
+The following are some of the best we've tested, or you can check out our full list of the best electric mountain bikes.

 During the design of the Decoy, YT set out with the aim of designing a total gravity focused e-bike but, thanks to the motor and well-executed design, it feels dialed both up and down.
 The mixed wheel size and aggressive low, long and slack design provide a total 'in the bike' feeling.
 On the trail, it makes the bike and rider feel at one, rendering it easy to ride fast while also doing a great job of masking the added weight.